BE-Network/terraform-provider-verity/README.md

 # Local (skip terraform init)
 ..\tools\import_verity_state.ps1 -Local
 ```

+> **Tip:** On Windows, you can use File Explorer to navigate to the provider's `tools` folder, then right-click the script and select "Copy as path" to get the exact path for your command.

 > **Note:** Replace:
 > - `<VERSION>` with the actual provider version (e.g. `1.0.3`)